garrandall/popular-music-data/tracks/u-make-me-wanna-jadakiss-mariah-carey.md

 All the minks that I bought u
 That dragged the floor and all the night u sat up
 And bagged the raw
-Damn im thinking that u gotta hate it but yet and still u tolerate It thats y ma we gotta make it
+Damn I'm thinking that u gotta hate it but yet and still u tolerate It thats y ma we gotta make it

 K-i-s-s- me